ssavitzky/Honu/README.md

 > -- [Windward](http://steve.savitzky.net/Songs/windward/), by Stephen
 > Savitzky, 2015

 This project contains a set of configuration files, with Makefiles for setup and installation, that allow you to set up a home directory exactly the way I like it, with a single command.
 Unlike its predecessor, which was very specific to me, it's meant to be reasonably general -- it expects to find its repository on github, leaves your .mailrc and .signature files alone, and preserves most of your old configuration in case you didn't really mean it.

 On the other hand, it still sets up my favorite aliases, gnome configuration options, emacs options, and `xmonad.hs`.
 Forking is not only encouraged, it's practically mandatory if you want to stay sane.

 That said, it also has provisions for personal and machine-local customizations.
 I first started putting those in to accommodate laptop and desktop systems with a wide range of screen sizes; it's gotten somewhat more general since then.

-**Note:** this file is meant for incorporation into my website.
-If you're looking at it on github, you may already have noticed that it's mostly a duplicate of `README.md`.
+A sample customization package will soon become available, called (of course) Myrtle.
+(I have my own, too; it's called Mathilda.)

 Annotated Contents
 ------------------